-The main types of limiters are:
+The main types of filters are:

 Full Text: You're asking the database to only show you results where the full text of the resource lives in this specific database.
 For undergraduates, this may be desirable.
 For graduate students, the results will become limited

-Scholarly (Peer Reviewed) Journals: Remove all the resources from your results list that have not been peer-reviewed and limit to a specific kind of publication type.
+Peer Reviewed (aka Scholarly) Journals: Remove all the resources from your results list that have not been peer-reviewed and limit to a specific kind of publication type.

 Date: